hashicorp/terraform-provider-aws/website/docs/r/iotanalytics_dataset.html.markdown

 ## Argument Reference

 * `name` - (Required) The name of the data set.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the dataset.
 * [`action`](#action) - Object (At least 1).
 A list of actions that create the data set contents.
 * [`content_delivery_rule`](#content_delivery_rule) - Object (Optional) Can be many.
 When data set contents are created they are delivered to destinations specified here.
 * [`trigger`](#trigger) - Object (Optional) Can be many.
 A list of triggers.
 A trigger causes data set contents to be populated at a specified time interval or when another data set's contents are created.
 The list of triggers can be empty or contain up to five DataSetTrigger objects.